kalasamuel/ILES/README.md

 - Business logic in view methods and model methods

 ### Frontend Development
-- TypeScript for type safety
+- JavaScript for faster development
 - React Context for state management
 - Protected routes with role-based access
 - Recharts for interactive data visualizations